The Ultimate Phoenix Trusts and Estate Planning Attorney (2024)

 Does the Law Firm use non-lawyer document preparers or non-lawyers CPA’s to design you Estate Plans?

-• Cantor Law Group never uses any non-lawyers to design a client’s estate plan – we only use lawyers from our Estate Planning Practice to formulate and draft your documents.
+• Cantor Law Group never uses any non-lawyers to design a client’s estate plan – we only use a Probate and Trusts Attorney from our Estate Planning Practice to formulate and draft your documents.
 In fact, some of the most flawed documents we see when a person consults us regarding their existing plan were originally drafted by a non-attorney.
 This is especially troubling if the flaws are discovered after a loved one’s passing.

 Does the Attorney have experience with drafting Irrevocable Trusts for Tax Reduction and/or Asset Protection purposes?